-We are working closely with NGOs such as Compassion in World Farming, Responsible Use of Medicines in Agriculture Alliance, World Wide Fund for Nature, Marine Stewardship Council, Marine Conservation Society and Clientearth to address welfare and sustainability issues in our livestock and fish supply chains.
+We are working closely with NGOs such as Compassion in World Farming, Responsible Use of Medicines in Agriculture Alliance, World Wide Fund for Nature, RSPCA, Marine Stewardship Council, Marine Conservation Society and Clientearth to address welfare and sustainability issues in our livestock and fish supply chains.

 Projects include ways to raise heavy weight pigs without castration and the certification of all fish species.
-We have also undertaken work on prawn eyestalk ablation and, along with our supplier, are dedicated to ending the practice.
+We have also undertaken work on prawn eyestalk ablation and, along with our supplier, are very proud to have eliminated this practice from our own-brand supply chains.
+You can read more about this in our dedicated Crustacean welfare report.